-Our Lady of Perpetual Help Church is an abandoned Roman Catholic church in Cincinnati, Ohio.
+Our Lady of Perpetual Help Church is a disused Roman Catholic church located in Cincinnati, Ohio.

 History